stevemclaugh/preservation-torrent/README.md

 ### Each torrent should contain a bundle of datasets totaling around 10–20 gigabytes.

-- Very few potential participants will bother to seed hundreds of separate 25MB–100MB torrents.
+- Very few participants will bother to seed hundreds of separate 25MB–100MB torrents.
 Many have storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.

-- Issuing data in bundles decreases the odds that individual torrents will slip through the cracks and no longer be seeded.
+- Issuing datasets in bundles decreases the odds that less in-demand datasets will slip through the cracks and no longer be seeded.

 - The reason for the bundled model is that these torrents are aimed at preservation, not everyday use.
 If users have limited disk space, it is still possible to download individual files from within torrents.

 ### Torrents should be issued in a numbered series, with periodic additions for new datasets.